 At Bytestart, we receive hundreds of press releases every week.
 Although around 40% are usually relevant to UK small businesses, out of these we probably only end up using 4 or 5 a week in our news articles.
 Many are not relevant to our business, some are poorly written, and the majority are not newsworthy.

-So how to you write a press release that will catch the eye of a busy editor or journalist?
+So how do you write a press release that will catch the eye of a busy editor or journalist?

 The key to writing a good press release is to keep it short, to the point, well structured and relevant.
 The perfect press release would not only be related to the recipient’s business area, but should also be newsworthy.
-Using my own experiences of reading thousands of releases, here are some key steps to writing that perfect press release.
+Here, James Leckie, editor of ByteStart, uses his own experiences to provide 10 key steps to writing that perfect press release.

 Most journalists are interested in writing interesting news pieces and features for their target audience.
 They are not particularly interested in finding out how your company works or who the MD is – they simply want interesting, fact-based news.